Code of Behaviour

 Daily attendance at school is the norm expected of all students.

 All students should acquire good habits of punctuality and should arrive in school in good time each morning.
 It is expected that parents will co-operate with the school in ensuring that their children attend punctually and regularly.
 By law, a proper written explanation must be provided without delay for unavoidable absences.
-This explanation must be provided on one of the tear-out slips at the back of the journal.
+This explanation may be provided on one of the tear-out slips at the back of the journal.
+Or by using the Absentee form on the APP.
 These slips will be retained by the school.
-Parents are expected to explain any absence by texting their child’s Year Head on the morning of the absence and can expect to be texted automatically in the event of any such absence.
+Parents are expected to explain any absence by texting their child’s Year Head on the morning of the absence or completing the Absentee Form on the APP and can expect to be texted automatically in the event of any such absence.

 The school is obliged by law to forward details of all students with absences totalling 20 days or more in one school year to the Educational Welfare Office.
 Parents/guardians of students reported are notified when such a report has been made.

-Where lateness occurs without adequate explanation, sanctions may be imposed.
+Where lateness occurs without adequate explanation, sanctions may be imposed, please see the School’s Strategy of Attendance.

 Permission to Leave School Premises

-Sixth year students (on receipt of completed form) will be given permission to leave the premises during lunch time only.
+Sixth year students are given permission to leave the premises during lunch time only.
 This permission may be withdrawn if the privilege is abused.

 Students who live close to the school may go home for lunch if they have received permission from the Deputy Principal.
 This permission is only granted on receipt of the completed form and on the strict understanding that the student concerned will go home for lunch and not remain in close proximity to the school grounds.
 Permission to go home may be given for designated days or everyday but once given it is assumed the student will be off the premises.
 Permission to go home for lunch may be withdrawn if the privilege is abused.

-Students with appointments arranged during school-time must present a written request to the Form Teacher on the morning of the appointment.
-When leaving or re-entering the premises, students must sign the appropriate book in the Main Office.
+Students with appointments arranged during school-time must present a written request to the Form Teacher on the morning of the appointment and complete the permission to leave form on the APP before 8.30 am on the day of the appointment.
+When leaving or re-entering the premises, students must sign the appropriate book in the Main Office and leave by the main gate.

 Students and parents/guardians should note that a student leaving the premises during school-time without permission, or failing to sign out, is a serious offence and will result in a detention automatically and may, if repeated, may result in a suspension for the student.